Château Phélan Ségur - Saint-Estèphe 2018

 "Perfectly executed, this beauty really has it all!"

-"Certainly one of the appellation's finest successes.
+"Certainly one of the appellation's finest achievements.
 It has everything going for it.
-Spared from all the vagaries of the vintage, it announces 49 hl/ha, a very fine performance.
-Deep color, generous and complex bouquet, gently unfolding mature flavors of burlat cherry and graphite, dense and fresh sensations, rich tannins with silky grain, sapid greediness, minerality.
-Exceptional".
-(Terre de Vins) - Delivery in wooden cases possible for orders of 6 bottles of this wine (depending on country and shipping method selected).
+Spared from all the vagaries of the vintage, it yields 49 hl/ha, a very impressive performance.
+It has a deep color, a generous and complex bouquet, gently unfolding ripe flavors of Burlat cherry and graphite, dense and fresh sensations, rich silky tannins, a sapid richness, and minerality.
+Exceptional.
+(Terre de Vins) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy your Phélan Ségur wines at the best price on private sale!
+Buy your Phélan Ségur wines at the best price in a private sale!

 Eye